hieunguyen4193/bioflow-portal/README.md

 - MAST and DESeq2 run as a cancellable background task with a live R log, since both can take several minutes
 - Optional TCR/BCR gene removal (V(D)J gene families) applies to both tabs
 - Every run is cached by its full parameter set; DGE — Conditions results are auto-offered to the Pathway tab

+### Sub-cluster
+- Reuses the sidebar's "Colour by" column and "Subset clusters" checkboxes as the cluster selection to subset — no separate picker
+- Re-runs LogNormalize or SCTransform, PCA, UMAP, and graph-based clustering from scratch on just the selected cells
+- Runs as a cancellable background task with a live R log (a few minutes, similar to MAST/DESeq2)
+- Cached by its full parameter set (clusters, normalisation, PCs, resolution, TCR/BCR removal); each cached run's re-clustered `.rds` can be downloaded

 ### Pathway
 - Runs ORA and GSEA using clusterProfiler